mvysny/vaadin-on-kotlin/docs/gettingstarted.md

 ### Creating components to clean up duplication in views

-TODO

 Our `EditArticleView` view looks very similar to the `CreateArticleView` view; in fact, they both share the same code for displaying the form.
 Let's remove this duplication by using a common component.